intellij-rust/intellij-rust/CONTRIBUTING.md

 issues on Github, or, even better, try to fix a problem you face yourself when using the plugin.

+When choosing an issue, you can navigate by the `E-` labels.
+They describes an experience needed to solve an issue (`E-easy`, `E-medium`, `E-hard` or `E-unknown`).
+The `E-mentor` label means that someone know how to fix the issue and most likely they provided some instructions about how to fix it, links to the relevant code and so on.
+If you looking for good first issue, `E-mentor`-labeled one is the best choice.

 See [worklist](https://github.com/intellij-rust/intellij-rust/wiki/Worklist) to learn who is doing what right now.
 This page is a wiki, so feel free to edit it and to write about your plans.